Odontogomphus donnellyi

 It is endemic to north-eastern Queensland, Australia, where it inhabits rainforest streams.

 It is a medium-sized and slender dragonfly with black and greenish-yellow markings.

 Odontogomphus donnellyi is the only known species in the genus Odontogomphus.

+Etymology

+The genus name Odontogomphus is derived from the Greek ὀδών (odōn, "tooth"), combined with Gomphus, a genus name derived from the Greek γόμφος (gomphos, "peg" or "nail").
+The name refers to tooth-like projections near the tip of the abdomen.

+In 1991, Tony Watson named this species donnellyi, an eponym honouring T. W. Donnelly (1932–2025), a geologist and odonatologist who collected the original specimens.